10-Minute Mentaiko Cucumber Salad: The Ultimate No-Cook Japanese Side

 Remove the mentaiko membrane and scrape out the roe with a spoon.

-1. Prepare the cucumber: Lay the cucumber flat and slice crosswise at about 1/16 inch (2mm) intervals, but don’t cut all the way through — place chopsticks on both sides to help.
-Flip it over and repeat to create a crisscross “book” cut so the marinade soaks in better.
+2. Prepare the cucumber: Lay the cucumber flat and place a chopstick on each side to prevent cutting all the way through.
+Slice crosswise at about 1/16 inch (2mm) intervals.
+Flip it over and repeat to create a crisscross “book” cut (accordion cut) so the marinade can soak in evenly.

-2. Cut & purge: Chop the cucumber into bite-sized pieces about ¾ inch (2cm) long.
-Sprinkle with a pinch of salt and let it sit for 10 minutes to draw out excess water.
+3. Cut & sweat: Chop the cucumber into bite-sized pieces about ¾ inch (2cm) long.
+Sprinkle with a pinch of salt and let it sit for 10 minutes to draw out excess moisture.

-3. Rinse & squeeze: Rinse off the salt and gently squeeze out excess moisture — be careful not to crush the cucumber.
+4. Rinse & gently squeeze: Rinse off the salt and lightly squeeze out excess moisture — be careful not to crush the cucumber.

-4. Season & mix: Add the shio kombu, sesame oil, and scraped mentaiko.
-Mix gently to combine.
-Taste and add a bit more salt if needed.
+5. Season & mix: Add the shio kombu, sesame oil, and prepared mentaiko.
+Mix gently until evenly coated.
+Taste and adjust with a little extra salt if needed.

-6. Chill: Transfer to a container and let it rest in the fridge for about 20 minutes so the flavors meld.
+6. Chill: Transfer to a container and refrigerate for about 20 minutes to allow the flavors to meld.
 Serve cold.

 📍Tips

-• If you don’t have shio kombu, you can substitute with a splash of light soy sauce and a few bonito flakes (katsuobushi).
+• If you don’t have shio kombu, substitute with a small splash of light soy sauce and a sprinkle of bonito flakes (katsuobushi).

-• If you like a little heat, add a few drops of chili oil when mixing.
+• For extra heat, add a few drops of chili oil when mixing.